 The ACARS sublabel, when present, shall comply with the formatting described in ARINC 618 and 620.

-The avionics shall continue sending AOA blocks with a maximum text field size of 220 characters even when VDL Mode 2 Downlink N1 parameter value is greater than 2008.
+The avionics is allowed to continue sending AOA blocks with a maximum text field size of 220 characters even when the VDL Mode 2 parameter N1-Downlink parameter value is greater than 2008.

-The downlink text field shall not contain the control characters ETB nor ETX (nor STX nor SOH?
+The downlink text field shall exclude the control characters ETB nor ETX (nor STX nor SOH?
 Others?).

 Downlink Suffix Character